Churchstoke F.C.: History

 The club was originally formed in 1920.
+They probably first played on a pitch at Wernddu, and later in the 1920s they moved to Cae Gwyn Field.
+They played in the Montgomeryshire League until moving to the South Shropshire League in 1938.

+After World War II, the club resumed with a brief spell in the Montgomeryshire League, before probably moving back to Shropshire football.
+They returned to the Montgomeryshire League in 1958, using a pitch at Wernddu as they had in the 1920s, and changing facilities at Court House Farm.

+In 1966, they left the Montgomeryshire League again to join the South Shropshire League.
+They had some success in cups, winning the Bucknell Charity Cup in 1966–67, and a double of the League Cup and Consolation Cup in the following season, before folding in 1969.

-In the 1980s and 1990s, a Churchstoke team competed in the Newtown Sunday League.
-From 1991 to 1994 a team also competed in the Montgomeryshire League Division Two.
+In 1984, Churchstoke joined the Newtown Sunday League.
+From 1991 to 1994 a team also competed in the Montgomeryshire League Division Two, without much success.

-The current incarnation of the club joined the Montgomeryshire League Division Two in 2000.
-In the 2009–10 season they were promoted to Division One.
+From the 1996–97 season, they won three of the next four titles in the Newtown Sunday League, as well as many cups.
+Membership began to decline in the Sunday league, so the club joined the Montgomeryshire League Division Two in 2000.
+In 2010 they were promoted to Division One after finishing 5th in the league, after a late decision due to Newtown reserves and Bishops Castle Town both leaving the league.
+Their promotion was confirmed in August.
 However, in 2012 they were relegated back to Division Two.

-They were joined the Mid Wales Football League Division Two for the 2014–15 season, after finishing runners-up in the Montgomeryshire League Division Two in the previous season.
-In the 2016–17 season the team finished as runners-up, gaining promotion to Division One.
-After finishing third from the bottom of the table in 2017–18, the following season they finished bottom of the table and were relegated.
+They joined the Mid Wales Football League Division Two for the 2014–15 season, after finishing runners-up in the Montgomeryshire League Division Two in the previous season.
+In the 2016–17 season the team finished as runners-up, gaining promotion to Division One, as well as reaching the final of the ER Jenkins Cup, which they lost 3–1 to Aberystwyth University.
+After finishing third from the bottom of the table in 2017–18, the following season they finished bottom of the table and were relegated back to Division Two.
+In their only season there before a restructure of the Welsh football league system, they finished 11th out of 14 teams.

-In July 2020 the club was announced as one of the new tier 4 clubs in the restructured East Division of the Mid Wales Football League.
-The club had planned to play in the Central Wales League Northern Division for the 2022–23 season but withdrew from the league.
-They subsequently joined the tier 5 Montgomeryshire League for the 2022–23 season.
+In July 2020 the club was announced as one of the new tier four clubs in the restructured East Division of the Mid Wales Football League.
+The first season was cancelled due to the COVID-19 pandemic, and in the next season they finished 11th of 13 teams.
+The club had planned to play in the Central Wales League Northern Division for the 2022–23 season but withdrew from the league prior to the season starting.
+They subsequently joined the tier five Montgomeryshire League for the 2022–23 season.

-In February 2024, the club withdrew from the Montgomeryshire League and folded.
+In February 2024, the club was unable to recruit a manager and also had a shortage of players.
+As a result, the club withdrew from the Montgomeryshire League and folded.